Jump to:

 Practice recommendations for functional rehabilitation remain limited by the lack of strong evidence-based studies and are currently guided by expert opinion.
 Keeping this limitation in mind, some of the current recommendations are as follows:

-Herring and Kibler provide additional information on these phases.1 The initial or acute stage of rehabilitation focuses on the clinical symptom complex and tissue injury complex.
+Herring and Kibler describe a basic two phase model consisting of acute and recovery stages.1 The initial or acute stage of rehabilitation focuses on the clinical symptom complex and tissue injury complex.
 It incorporates rest and/or immobilization, physical modalities, medications, manual therapy, initial exercise or perhaps surgical intervention.
 In order to advance to the next stage, there needs to be adequate pain control and tissue healing, near-normal range of motion (ROM) and tolerance for strengthening.
 The recovery stage of rehabilitation focuses on the tissue overload complex and functional biomechanical deficit complex.
 It may also utilize manual therapy, flexibility training, proprioception and neuromuscular control training and specific, progressive exercise.
 Criteria for advancement include: no pain, complete tissue healing, essentially full pain-free ROM, good flexibility, 75-80% or greater strength, as compared with uninjured side, and good strength balance.
 Their final stage of rehabilitation is the functional stage.
 The focus here is on the functional biomechanical deficit complex and subclinical adaptation complex.
 This stage uses power and endurance exercises, a sports or activity-specific functional progression and technique/skills instruction.
 As long as the participant remains pain-free, with full pain-free ROM, demonstrates normal strength and balance, normal sports mechanics and can demonstrate sports-specific skills, he/she can return to play.
 Afterward, the athlete continues to work on an ongoing injury prevention program.

-Biagioli simplifies the recovery from acute sports injury into three major phases while acknowledging that physical therapy protocols may divide these phases further for precise therapy implementation.9 See Table 3.
+Biagioli simplifies the recovery from acute sports injury into three major phases while acknowledging that physical therapy protocols may divide these phases further for precise therapy implementation.10 See Table 3.

 Coordination of care

-In practice, returning to a sport typically involves gradual increased degrees of physical activity, from the strictest precautions to unrestricted competitive performance.9 It is of great importance that the care team, particularly coaches and athletic trainers, are made aware of proper practices, including the graded approach to return to play, preventing reinjury, and the impact that an injury will have on a competitive athlete’s season.9
+In practice, returning to a sport typically involves gradual increased degrees of physical activity, from the strictest precautions to unrestricted competitive performance.10 It is of great importance that the care team, particularly coaches and athletic trainers, are made aware of proper practices, including the graded approach to return to play, preventing reinjury, and the impact that an injury will have on a competitive athlete’s season.10

 Patient & family education